stevengonsalvez/stevengonsalvez.github.io/_devto/productivity-series/04-MCP/01-05-2025-introduction-to-model-context-protocol.md

 - **Resources**: Data sources that models can access (like your local filesystem)
 - **Prompts**: Pre-defined templates to help models use tools effectively

 And here's where the magic happens: once you have an MCP server for GitHub and another for Slack, *any* MCP client can talk to them.
-Switch from Claude to GPT-4?
+Switch from Langchain to autogen or switch from Claude to gpt-4 ?
 No problem.
 The servers don't care—they speak MCP, not model-specific languages.

 ## The "Before MCP" Landscape: Framework Fragmentation